sherrymaooo/INDE577-TIANYIMAO/README.md

 ---
 ## Course Instructor
-Dr. Randy R. Davila, Associate Professor of University of Houston-Downtown.
+Dr. Randy R. Davila, associate professor of University of Houston-Downtown.
 [Email](rrd6@rice.edu).

 ---

+## Repository Description

 For this repository, each sub-repository is named by an algorithm name, and it contains a .ipynb file which illustrates and impliments algorithms/applications/visualizations learned in that week, a README file, and sub-repositories of dataset/images files (if applicable).